onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 You owe your very existence in the deepest possible sense to our social system - we are literally nothing individually

-People have kids without having any idea how ot why to have kids We also have ideas without having any idea how we have ideas
+People have kids without having any idea how ot why to have kids We have ideas without having any idea how we have ideas

 We can only build on top of understanding - “under” “stand” - understanding stands under whatever builds on top of it and if you don’t understand your dependencies you’re building a house of cards